The vision of Elephanatics Foundation was created by co-founders Fran Duthie, Dr Jake Wall, Christina Toms, and Dr Andrea Duthie.

 Director At Large/Co-Founder

-Andrea is a companion animal emergency veterinarian.
-She obtained her undergraduate degree from the University of British Columbia and her doctorate from Midwestern University.
-She’s committed to the wellbeing and equality of all sentient beings.
-Andrea volunteers her time helping both pets and wildlife and helped to co-found Elephanatics to raise awareness about the threats facing elephants worldwide.
-She enjoys supporting wildlife conservation initiatives and organizations.
+Andrea is a companion animal emergency veterinarian committed to the wellbeing of all sentient beings.
+She volunteers her time to raise awareness about the threats facing elephants and supports wildlife conservation initiatives worldwide.

 JETT BRITNELL